DataGator/contrib/samples/workflow/README.rst

 Sample Project for Workflow Builder
 -----------------------------------

-django project framework for the `recipe builder` challenge.
+django project framework for the `workflow builder` challenge.

 Contents
 ~~~~~~~~

+Custom design for the `workflow builder` should be placed in ``templates/workflow.html``.
+The template already contains sample code for loading recipe through AJAX (AJAJ) call to the RESTful API.

 .. code-block::